Linear Weighted Moving Average LWMA: Settings and Signals

 -

 Combine with Support/Resistance: LWMA signals work best when they align with key levels.
-A buy signal at support?
-Gold.
-A sell signal at resistance?
-Even better.
+A buy signal at support on SPY's daily chart in March 2025 gave a 4% move in two weeks.

 -